Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Performance evaluations

 Further qualitative analyses of the BNN and RE predictions as functions of selected features used for the network training of the \topo response are collected in \FigRef{fig:predpower:features}.
 As already observed in \FigsRef{fig:predpower:rbnn:edep}{fig:predpower:rrde:edep}, the learned responses show some differences at the edges of the densely populated ridges when compared with the corresponding target distributions and among themselves, and evaluated as a function of \eclusem.
 This again is a display of \emph{statistical dominance} of the distribution regions with higher population densities in the derivation of the predictions.

 The complex distributions of \rclusem as a function of the cluster signal fraction in the electromagnetic calorimeter \clusfemc shown in \FigRef{fig:predpower:rems:mfem} arise from the response characteristics and the calorimeter geometry.
 The near horizontal ridge extending from $\rclusem\approx0.8$ at $\clusfemc = 0$ to $\rclusem\approx1.0$ for $\clusfemc=1$ shows the expected behaviour for a non-compensating calorimeter where a lower \clusfemc is indicative to an increased contribution from hadronic showers in \topos exclusively located in the hadronic calorimeter or extending from the electromagnetic to the hadronic calorimeter.
-The upper ridge populated by \topos with rising \rclusem for decreasing \clusfemc is likely introduced by \eclusem at EM scale that overestimates energy deposits more and more dominated by ionisations in hadronic showers extending into the Tile calorimeter.
+The upper ridge is populated by \topos with rising \rclusem for decreasing \clusfemc.
+It is indicative of \topos with \eclusdep predominantly generated by ionisations in hadronic showers that increasingly extend into the Tile calorimeters.
+The cluster signal \eclusem at EM scale overestimates \eclusdep because these ionizations generate larger signlsl than electromagnetic showers depositing the same \eclusdep in this calorimeter \cite{Adragna:2009zz,Ajaltouni:1996fx}.

 \FigSubRangeRef{fig:predpower:rems:mcog}{fig:predpower:rrde:mcog} show the distributions of \rclusem, \rclusbnn and \rclusre as a function of the distance of the \topo \cog \cluscog from the nominal vertex in ATLAS\@.
 The most prominent observed structure around $\cluscog\approx\SI{3900}{\mm}$ is introduced by the detector geometry.
 It shows the effect of the transition from the central barrel to the \EndCap calorimeters.